ndorvillearnold/react_with_typscript/README.md

 ***Steps taken to start this project***

 1.create a project folder
+2. Ensure I have VS code installed
-2. Installed node in the root --> https://nodejs.org/en/download
+3. Installed node in the root --> https://nodejs.org/en/download  ( npm install node)
-3. Add typescript --> npm install -g typescript ts-node
+4. Add typescript --> npm install -g typescript ts-node
-4. add npm
-5. Ensure I have VS code
-6. add Axios --> npm install axios@0.27.2
+5. add npm --> npm init -y to create package.json file
-What is Axios? axios is used to make a network request.
+6. add Axios --> npm install axios@0.27.2 or npm install axios What is Axios? axios is used to make a network request.

 API